pymedphys/pymedphys/docs/contrib/explain/file-structure.rst

                                 under the AGPL-3.0 (with additional terms from the Apache-2.0), it is included for reference.

-:``LICENSE-Apache-2.0``: A text file that contains a full copy of the
+:``LICENSE``: A text file that contains a full copy of the license used by
-                         Apache-2.0 license.
-Since the PyMedPhys license
-                         includes terms from the Apache-2.0, it is included for reference.
+              PyMedPhys.

 :``changelog.md``: A text file containing release notes for the PyMedPhys
                    source code library. ``changelog.md`` determines the text presented on the `Release Notes`_ documentation page.

-:``setup.py``: A Python script that facilitates easy installation of the
-               PyMedPhys library as a package for users and contributors alike.
+:``pyproject.toml``: The poetry configuration file that designates dependencies
+                     and other library related details.

 You'll quickly note from a cursory look through PyMedPhys that there are actually many more top-level files.
 Most of these help configure specific